DevOpsPlayground/Hands-on-with-Istio/README.md

           nodePort: 32458
       ```

-      This port can also be seen mapped to port 80 using the following command:
+      This port can also be seen mapped using the following command:

       `kubectl get service istio-ingress --namespace istio-system`